ggrothendieck/batchfiles/batchfiles.md

 ### Purpose ###

-The purpose of R.bat is to facilitiate the use of R from the Windows `cmd` line by eliminating the need to make any systems changes.
+The purpose of R.bat is to facilitiate the use of R from the Windows `cmd` line by eliminating the need to make any system changes.
 There is no need to modify the Windows path or to set any environment variables for standard configurations of R.  It will automatically locate R (and Rtools and MiKTeX if installed) and then run `R.exe`, `Rgui.exe` or other command.